Skip to Content

 Read more about our time in Dublin with kids here.

-2 weeks in Ireland with Kids
+A 2 Weeks in Ireland Itinerary with Kids

-To reduce our family trip to Ireland to a 2 week itinerary, the easiest way is remove the cycle tour.
+To reduce our family trip to a 2 week Ireland itinerary, the easiest way is remove the cycle tour.
 While the family cycle tour was the best part of our entire trip to Ireland with kids, it would be hard to fit in much more with a 6 day bike tour.

 Instead we offer these suggestions while also doing it in reverse and assuming you are arriving into Dublin.
 One is with the bike tour and one is without.